ajay-protonshub/chatappactioncable/README.md

 In the project directory, you can run:

 ### `yarn start`
-Note:-before start the applicaton please insure that ng-rock server is on and url should be active.
+Note:-before start the applicaton please insure that backend (ng-rock) server is on and url should be active.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.